Pennsylvania Newspaper Handbook

 The Handbook has been formatted to allow easy revisions and additions.
 The material it contains will need to be periodically updated by the Association because of the ever-changing laws affecting newspapers.
 The Handbook is meant as general information only, and specific legal questions should be directed to an attorney.

 The Association hopes that you find this publication to be a valuable tool in dealing with everyday legal problems, and a useful resource in developing long-term policies and programs.

-PNA attorneys routinely provide members with advice on HIPAA, open records, the state Sunshine Act, use of independent contractors, libel, telemarketing, copyrights, the Pennsylvania Shield Law and legal advertising.
-Many reporters from PNA member newspapers rely on PNA’s attorneys for quotes on stories involving legal issues.
+PNA attorneys routinely provide members with pre-publication review and advice on the Right to Know law, the Sunshine Act, independent contractors, libel, court access issues, First Amendment, copyright and trademark, the Pennsylvania Shield Law and advertising issues.
+Many reporters from PNA member news media organizations also rely on PNA’s attorneys for quotes on stories involving legal issues.